dafny-lang/dafny/docs/HowToFAQ/FAQUpdateArrayField.md

 ## Question

+I get a "call might violate context's modifies clause" in the following context.
-I have a field in a class that is ian array whose elements are being modified by a call, but the field does not exist when the enclosing method is called.
+I have a field in a class that is is an array whose elements are being modified by a call, but the field does not exist when the enclosing method is called.
 So how do I tell Dafny that it can be modified?

 Here is an example situation: